Lucas-lufa/LJF-Innovation/solutionReport.md

 Alumni need to reach as many people as posable not just where the biggest audiences is on the same hand it needs to be usable not just working.
 Splitting the project in front, back and data.
 This should help the project be more maintainable and help it succeed in the long run at no extra effort except some planning.
 All three parts can be done with bespoke, a framework or with something off the shelf.
 Practically at our scale the front can be done bespoke or with a framework the back can be done with a framework or off the shelf and the data is really only off the shelf.

+If we are having a client installed locally and not just web what can be do to make the user experience better?
+Not having to download user interface components, having post and feed history so there is something to look at if slow to load or offline, It could also have chat history, friends contact and details of groups that you are a member.

 local install
 ui components
 feed or feeds history